priyankagagneja/priyankagagneja.github.io/index.md

 - Provided supply chain predictive analytics for the US-based retail client for divisions including retail stores, financial planning and analysis and inventory planning, using SAS & SQL.
 - Provided insights to an insurance client by tracking various metrics’ (total claims, claims by policy type/gender/location etc.) aiming to minimize the claims losses and improving insurance policy pricing trying to win more customers.

+***Teaching Experiences***
+**Course Assistant - Applied Linear Modelling @ School of Social Policy, University of Pennsylvania, US** - Remote - Fall 2021
+- Teaching linear modelling concepts and introduction to R as part of course labs

+**Teaching Assistant - Data Visualization & Communication @ Rubenstein School of Environment and Natural Resources, University of Vermont, US** - Remote - Aug 2021 - Oct 2021
+- Grading and communicating in the disccussion board for the data visualization course

+**Adjunct Faculty – Sawyer Business School, Suffolk University, Boston, MA, US** - Spring 2019
+- Taught a course on Business Intelligence & Data Analysis using Tableau & R.

+**Adjunct Faculty – Bay State College, Boston, MA, US** - Fall 2019
+- Designed an undergraduate course on ‘Data Visualization using Tableau’.

+**Teaching Assistant – Boston College, Chestnut Hill, MA, US**	    - Fall 2017
+- Worked as a TA for undergrad courses on Microeconomics and Macroeconomics while doing Master’s in Applied Economics at Boston College.

 ***EDUCATION***
 - Master of Science (Applied Economics) from Boston College, US in 2018 with 3.83 GPA (out of 4).
 - Master’s in business administration (Finance) from ICFAI Business School, India in 2009 with 6.91 GPA.